yolkarian/furniture-bench/README.md

 ## FurnitureSim

-FurnitureSim is a simulator based on Isaac Gym.
-FurnitureSim works on Ubuntu and Python 3.8+.
-Please refer to [Installing FurnitureSim](https://clvrai.github.io/furniture-bench/docs/getting_started/installing_furniture_sim.html) and [How to Use FurnitureSim](https://clvrai.github.io/furniture-bench/docs/tutorials/furniture_sim.html) for more details about FurnitureSim.
+FurnitureSim in this fork is a simulator based on SAPIEN.
+FurnitureSim works on any Linux and Python 3.9.
+Original FurnitureSim is a simulator based on Isaac Gym.

+Currently, the fork keeps updating in order to achieve full migration from Isaac Gym to SAPIEN.

+## Roadmap

+### Tested

+- Executable Simulator with Data Collection
+- Successful furniture assembly with handcrafted scripts.

+### TODO

+- Change shader for camera simulation
+- Env registration in Gym
+- Removal of all code related to Isaac Gym
+- Evaluation with approaches from the original FurnitureBench.
+- Test reinforcement learning (fine-tuning) in the environment

 ## Citation